 During the design and development phase, all of the system's subsystems are complete.
 In this next system integration phase, the system's components and its interfaces with other systems are integrated into an operational whole.
 Articles in this topic area include Identify and Assess Integration and Interoperability Challenges, Develop and Evaluate Integration and Interoperability (I&I) Solution Strategies, Assess Integration Testing Approaches, and Interface Management.

 Test and Evaluation

-Because the system is completely designed at this point, it is now necessary to test the system to see if it fulfills the users' needs (verification) and all of the defined requirements (validation).
+Because the system is completely designed at this point, it is now necessary to test.
 Testing at this phase also involves properties such as reliability, security, and interoperability.
 Articles in this topic area include Create and Assess Test and Evaluation Strategies, Assess Test and Evaluation Plans and Procedures, Verification and Validation, and Create and Assess Certification and Accreditation Strategies.

 Implementation, Operations and Maintenance, and Transition

 Finally, to ensure a successful transition of the system into the field, plans and procedures must be developed for operations and maintenance.
 Because the technological underpinnings of a system are constantly changing, product improvements, including the insertion of new technologies, must be planned for.

 This topic is a staging area for articles on subjects of relevance to SE Life-Cycle Building Blocks but that don't neatly fit under one of its other topics.
 In most cases, this is because the subject matter is at the edge of our understanding of systems engineering, represents some of the most difficult problems MITRE SEs work on, and has not yet formed a sufficient critical mass to constitute a separate topic.